-I was 17 and had been invited to an elaborate dinner hosted by one of my dad’s law firm colleagues, Josephine Hayes, an archetype of her times; by turns erudite or accessible, elegant or raucous, only occasionally married and by necessity tougher and bolder than any of her male counterparts.
+I was 17 and had been invited to an elaborate dinner hosted by one of my dad’s law firm colleagues, Josephine Hayes.
+She was an archetype of her times; by turns erudite or accessible, elegant or raucous, occasionally married and by necessity tougher and bolder than any of her male counterparts.
 Her dinners were, I discovered, a master class in character building.

 We started off slow with an inoffensive salad, followed by evermore daring plates including, but not limited to, escargot, a selection of livers, an amphibian course, and culminating in braised sweetbreads (which, for the uninitiated, are neither sweet nor bread).

 There was also a soup, and here, in an evening of wonder and terror, was an epiphany: sowbelly and beans as I had never seen it before.
 A few tender pintos floated on a creamy but rusticated surface, like the face of the moon, but crosshatched with long, slender chives and a suggestion of thyme leaves.
 My dinner companions passed around a bottle of sherry, each pouring a splash into their soup.
 I did the same, and was transported.